Frog Crossing

 COVID Travel Restrictions

 Travel in these times of COVID-19 has become complex.
 But I am finally returning to the Caribbean!
-While I was fortunate to get a relatively early vaccination, it was the one-shot Janssen vaccine and since then the rules have changed somewhat.
-That vaccine is now considered sub-optimal and I need a “booster” shot to be considered fully vaccinated.
+While I was fortunate to get a relatively early vaccination, it was the one-shot Janssen vaccine, and since then, the rules have changed somewhat.
+That vaccine is now considered sub-optimal, and I need a “booster” shot to be considered fully vaccinated.
 And just after I got that shot, the rules changed yet again.
-Now that “booster” was just to get me fully vaccinated and I needed another “booster”.
-So now I’ve got one shot of all 3 common vaccines and should be good to travel – for a while.
+Now that “booster” was to get me fully vaccinated, and I needed another “booster”.
+So now I’ve got one shot of all three common vaccines and should be good to travel (for a while).

 Flying to St. Lucia

 Flying from Germany to St. Lucia is not straightforward.
-The standard flight search engines all give me 35+ hour flights via the USA, and with very high rates.
+The standard flight search engines all show me 35+ hour flights via the USA, at very high rates.

 And flying to St. Martin or Antigua meant I would have to take my chances with LIAT airlines.
 I’ve flown with them frequently in the past and believe I’ve only had one on-time flight to date.
 I try to avoid flying with them at all costs.